 Trapping and holding the particulate and VOCs in the air is called filtering.
 Purifying is another process.
 UVC light is the type of UV light that’s most effective at killing germs.
 It can be used to disinfect surfaces, air, and liquids.

 UVC light kills germs like viruses and bacteria through damaging molecules like nucleic acids and proteins.
 This makes the germ incapable of performing the processes that it needs to survive.
 Ozcon air purifiers are equipped with high-output UVC lamps to sanitise your recirculating air and filters.
 Thus they leave germs no chance to survive.

 Especially in today’s climate, we take our disinfection measures and keep our distance in our workplaces.
 But it’s known that germs are spreading fast in the room even by talking.
-After we’ve all been through with lockdowns and quarantines past year, now it is very important to keep our businesses open, stay productive.
-Correctly sized Ozcon Air purifiers, reduce the chance of spreading germs, protects your business from illnesses and prevents absenteeism.
+After we’ve all been through lockdowns and quarantines the past year, now it is very important to keep our businesses open and stay productive.
+Correctly sized Ozcon Air purifiers, reduce the chance of spreading germs, protect your business from illnesses and prevent absenteeism.

 Air purifiers provide a significant benefit, along with proper ventilation, to improve air quality and eliminate polluting factors.
 Today, air-cleaning devices developed with state-of-the-art filtration systems filter viruses, bacteria and microorganisms with HEPA filters and then purify the indoor air with air purification technologies such as UV and Ioniser.
 Even in devices with the best filtration system, HEPA filters need to be changed every 1-3 months.

 These devices filter or neutralize pollutants such as viruses, bacteria, pollen, particles, etc. in the air.
 They do not affect increasing the amount of oxygen in the air.
 If possible, the CO2 values in the classrooms should be measured continuously and fresh air intake should be provided to the classrooms.